Ercanar/bachelor-thesis/Thesis.typ

 Lapse rate feedback describes the influence of the coupling between surface air and the top of the atmosphere (TOA).
 This coupling leads to different resulting behaviors depending on the latitude.
-In the tropics, the high convection creates a very strong coupling, leading to a steepening of the moist adiabatic lapse rate.
+In the tropical regions, the high convection creates a very strong coupling, leading to a steepening of the moist adiabatic lapse rate.
 Therefore, more latent heat is released into the atmosphere, resulting in a smaller increase in surface temperature to balance out a given TOA imbalance @Pithan2014.
-The lapse rate feedback is therefore negative in the tropics.
+The lapse rate feedback is therefore negative in the tropical regions.

-In the arctics, the surface air is colder and dense; there is almost no convection coupling the surface air to the TOA.
+In the polar regions, the surface air is colder and dense; there is almost no convection coupling the surface air to the TOA.
 Therefore, radiation is the primary coupling mechanism, resulting in a higher surface temperature difference to balance out a given TOA imbalance.
-The lapse rate feedback is positive in the arctics @Pithan2014.
+The lapse rate feedback is positive in the polar regions @Pithan2014.
 According to @IPCC_AR6 the water vapor feedbacks cools the climate by $Delta T_V = 1.07 K$ when the $"CO"_2$ quadruples.

 Arctic amplification is the tendency of the higher latitudes of the globe to respond more to a given forcing than regions around the equator.
 @Pithan2014 describes that phenomenon in more detail.
 The authors outline the main contributors of arctic amplification as albedo feedback and lapse rate feedback.

 == Feedback separation and analysis
 To do the feedback separation, the methodology of @Dufresne2008, @Langen2012 and @Mauritsen2013 will be followed.